setoalan/national-parks/README.md

 $ npm start
 ```

-Open your browswer to `localhost:3000` to view the app.
-Make sure in the [`app.js` file on line 29 and 37](https://github.com/setoalan/national-parks/blob/master/app.js#L29), the project is being served from the `app` folder instead of the `dist` build folder.
+Open your browser to `localhost:3000` to view the app.
+Make sure in the [`app.js` file on line 29 and 37](https://github.com/setoalan/national-parks/blob/master/app.js#L29), the project is being served from the `app` folder instead of the `public` build folder.

 ## Tests